Rohith Vemula: Background and death

 Vemula was born on 30 January 1989 in Guntur district of the Indian state of Andhra Pradesh to Manikumar Vemula and Radhika Vemula.
 His father is from the Vaddera caste, classified as an Other Backward Class (OBC) in India's system of Reservations, and his mother is said to be from Mala community by birth, which is a Scheduled Caste, but was adopted by a Vaddera family.
 It is reported that Radhika was treated differently from the rest of her adoptive family because of her caste.
-Rohith's own distress in seeing his mother abused and treated as inferior was made clear to his friends.
+Vemula's own distress in seeing his mother abused and treated as inferior was made clear to his friends.
 His political activities, based on his and his mother's experiences, suggested that he identified as a Dalit, and was advocating for Dalit rights.
-A District Level Scrutiny Committee that looked into the caste status of the family declared that neither Rohith nor his mother were Dalits but belonged to the OBC category.
+A District Level Scrutiny Committee that looked into the caste status of the family declared that neither Vemula nor his mother were Dalits but belonged to the OBC category.

 A PhD scholar at the University of Hyderabad, in July 2015 the university reportedly stopped paying Vemula the fellowship of ₹25 thousand per month after he was "raising issues under the banner of Ambedkar Students Association (ASA)", though a university official denied the allegation of non-payment of scholarship, citing the delay on "paperwork."

 At the beginning of August 2015, ASA claims that they organised a seminar or public meeting to discuss the death penalty for Yakub Memon, a convict in 1993 Bombay bombings in which 257 people were killed.
 Right-wing student organization Akhil Bharatiya Vidyarthi Parishad (ABVP) claims "Vemula and four ASA members held a funeral prayer".
 ASA also condemned the ABVP protest on the screening of the documentary Muzaffarnagar Baaqi Hai in Delhi University.
 On 3 August 2015, he and other ASA activists demonstrated at the Hyderabad campus.
 In response, ABVP's university unit president, Nandanam Susheel Kumar, called them "goons" on Facebook.

 The next day, Kumar was taken to hospital and operated for an acute appendicitis, but stated that he was "roughed up by around 40 ASA members who barged into [his] room."
 (Note: According to reports, Susheel Kumar was admitted to hospital on 4 August by his brother, where he was operated upon for acute appendicitis on 7 August.
 Dr Anupama Rao, Senior Medical Officer of the University of Hyderabad, said:

 "After collecting all the medical reports of Susheel Kumar and examining them, I could not reach the conclusion that he developed appendicitis due to the alleged assault.
 There was one line that there was a bruise on his left shoulder.
 I could not say if he was allegedly punched or beaten up.
 I did not examine him as he did not come to me and the hospital's report does not mention that he had any external or visible injury.".